UCL-Biosciences/2025_Biosciences_Computational_Training_Material/workshops/W1_intro_python/python-novice-comp-bio/episodes/bonus-exercise.md

 ## Takeaway
 Once you have set up code that works and is written flexibly, it becomes much easier, quicker, and less risky to re-run analysis.
 This is a huge benefit of using code-based analyses and is a common incentive for wanting to learn to code.

+## Follow-up
+We have see how code and scripts can be used to trace and re-run analyses efficiently.
+But there are a couple of problems we haven't discussed: what if we want to make lots of changes to our code without losing all previous versions?
+We don't want code_v1, v2_final, v3_final_final etc. And what if we want to collaborate with colleagues and re-use the same code?

+This is what we discuss next week.